shruti-tanpure/Least-Common-Multiple/README.md

 # Least-Common-Multiple
-Calculating LCM of two numbers using euclidian GCD algorithm.
+Jva Program to Calculate LCM of two numbers using euclidian GCD algorithm and display it.